The town of Pilger, a small village near Humbug Creek, in

 bearded irises, which we worried would bloom in time

-for the occasion.
 While older folks placed their memorials

 and remembered, my cousins and I roamed the graveyard,